yuyatinnefeld/yuyatinnefeld.github.io/docs/_posts/2024-01-17-istio-hands-on-pt3.md

 In the context of our microservices architecture, we aim to compare the performance of two different versions of both the payment and reviews apps to determine which version delivers better results.

 ##### Deploying A/B Test for Payment App
-For the payment app, we implement A/B testing by directing approximately 80% of the user traffic to version 1 and the remaining 20% to version 3.
+For the payment app, we implement A/B Testing by directing approximately 80% of the user traffic to version 1 and the remaining 20% to version 3.
 The following command utilizes Istio to apply the necessary virtual service configuration:

 ```bash